dinhanhthi/dinhanhthi.com/_posts/ml/2019-10-14-principal-component-analysis.md

 ## What's the idea of PCA?

 Sometimes we need to "compress" our data to speed up algorithms or to visualize data.
-One way is to use **dimensionality reduction**{:.tbrown} which is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
+One way is to use **dimensionality reduction** which is the process of reducing the number of random variables under consideration by obtaining a set of principal variables.
 We can think of 2 approaches:

 - **Feature selection**: find a subset of the input variables.
-- **Feature projection** (also *Feature extraction*): <mark>transforms the data in the high-dimensional space to a space of fewer dimensions</mark>. **PCA**{:.tbrown} is one of the methods following this approach.
+- **Feature projection** (also *Feature extraction*): transforms the data in the high-dimensional space to a space of fewer dimensions. **PCA** is one of the methods following this approach.

 {:.img-full-90.pop}
 ![An idea of using PCA from 2D to 1D.]({{img-url}}/pca-1.jpg)